 Contribution percentages are not required for promotion from Associate Professor to Professor on any track.
 However, they are required for appointment to Tenured Professor.

-The candidate should insert asterisks (*) before the five publications from the probationary period that represent their most noteworthy scholarly contributions to their discipline.
+The candidate should insert asterisks (*) before the five publications (Tenure), or three publications (CHS), from the probationary period that represent their most noteworthy scholarly contributions to their discipline.
+Be sure to include PubMed ID’s for all publications when available.

 For tracks with a clock for promotion, indicated publications that were prior to your probationary period by using a light grey color for the font.